 Should you need to reface your cabinets later on, plywood cabinets are better candidates for refacing than particle board cabinets.

 - IKEA: IKEA's commitment to MDF cabinet boxes is one way it keeps its products so cheap.
 None of IKEA's cabinets are made of plywood.

-- 27estore: This Las Vegas-based on-line retailer of Euro-styled cabinets uses MDF for its boxes, though it does have an extra cost upgrade for birch plywood.
+- 27Estore: This Las Vegas-based online retailer of Euro-styled cabinets uses MDF for its boxes, though it does have an extra cost upgrade for birch plywood.